Porsche Taycan Cross Turismo Review

 Porsche Taycan Cross Turismo At A Glance

-With the Porsche Taycan Cross Turismo, it’s the ‘Cross’ element that’s performing the heavy lifting, aided and abetted by visual cues such as the plastic wheelarch extensions and elevated ride height.
+With the Taycan Cross Turismo, it’s the ‘Cross’ element that’s performing the heavy lifting, aided and abetted by visual cues such as its plastic wheelarch extensions and elevated ride height.
 Not an SUV in the commonly accepted sense of the term, yet it has a useful degree of genuine off-road driving agility.
-If ever the word ‘crossover’ had a right to exist in the automotive world, it would be for cars such as this, bridging the void between estate and SUV.

 An intriguing one to watch for in 2026 is the Denza Z9GT.
 Never heard of it?
 That maybe won’t matter — Denza is BYD’s luxury car brand and that few people knew what a BYD was until a couple of years ago hasn’t stopped its models finding fans very quickly.

 Being an EV, the Porsche Taycan Cross Turismo is capable of eye-wideningly rapid acceleration courtesy of its rich seam of torque being available the instant its accelerator pedal’s depressed.
 Just ponder for a moment that a 3.8-second 0-62mph time is the boast of the slowest version, which packs a 598PS punch.
-Should you want it and have pockets deep enough, up to 952PS is available for the flagship model.
+Should you want it — and have pockets deep enough — up to 952PS is available for the flagship model.

 Key to the Taycan Cross Turismo’s appeal is that its maker hasn’t lost sight of the fact that this is first and foremost a Porsche, blending those aforementioned virtues with driving characteristics which are as engaging as they are sating.
 If your mindset is such that an electric car equates to a road-based appliance, mere seconds at the wheel of this Porsche demonstrates how characterful and rewarding they can be.

 Its chief drawback is how little interior space is on offer compared with a more conventional SUV or even a luxury electric limousine in the mould of the Mercedes EQS.
-Four adults can sit very comfortably within the Taycan Cross Turismo but there’s no escaping how cosy it is.
-A central rear seatbelt is optional, yet nobody would choose to occupy the position even in the unlikely event they could fit.
+Four adults can sit very comfortably within the Taycan Cross Turismo but there’s no escaping how snug it is.
+A central rear seatbelt is optional, yet nobody would choose to occupy that position even in the unlikely event they could fit.

-There’s also a huge amount of dashboard screenage which, combined with monochrome grey trims and liberal applications of glossy black interior plastics, can make the Taycan Cross Turismo’s interior feel curiously downmarket.
-Choosing interior and exterior colourways from the extensive assortment available carefully restores a more fitting degree of classiness.
+There’s also a huge amount of dashboard screenage which, combined with monochrome dark grey trims and liberal applications of glossy black interior plastics, can make the Taycan Cross Turismo’s interior feel curiously downmarket.
+Choosing bolder interior and exterior colourways from the extensive assortment available carefully restores a more fitting degree of classiness.

 Yet such is the magnificence of the Porsche Taycan Cross Turismo in all other considerations, these are niggles rather than red lines.